-9.1 Estimate or update baseline emissions
+13 9.1 Estimate or update baseline emissions

-It is a key recommendation to estimate or update baseline emissions using observed values for parameters that are not affected by the policy and estimated values for parameters that are affected by the policy.
-The baseline emissions can be estimated following the guidance in Section 7.2.
-Further guidance on monitoring parameters is provided in Chapter 10.
-The baseline and policy scenarios have the same GHG assessment boundary.

-Where the baseline scenario was determined and baseline emissions estimated in a previous ex-ante impact assessment, this should be updated by replacing estimated values with observed data for non-policy drivers.
+- 14 It is a key recommendation to estimate or update baseline emissions using observed values for - 15 parameters that are not affected by the policy and estimated values for parameters that are affected by - 16 the policy.
+The baseline emissions can be estimated following the method in Section 7.2.
+Further - 17 guidance on monitoring parameters is provided in Chapter 10.
+The baseline and policy scenarios have - 18 the same GHG assessment boundary. - 19 Where the baseline scenario was determined and baseline emissions estimated in a previous ex-ante - 20 impact assessment, this should be updated by replacing estimated values with observed data for non- - 21 policy drivers. - Where the results of the assessment will be used to inform the GHG accounting and reporting of progress - 23 made towards implementation and achievement of NDCs and meet the reporting requirements of the - transparency framework, users should consider aligning the input parameters (e.g., activity data, - 25 emission factors, socio-economic data) used for the estimation of GHG impact of forest policies with - 26 similar parameters used for GHG accounting and reporting under the Paris Agreement.
+Some parameters - 27 used for the projection of GHG impacts of forest policies can also be used as key indicators for - 28 projections developed to meet reporting requirements of the transparency framework.